stonepros/stone/doc/radosgw/nfs.rst

 appear in the NFS namespace in the time set by ``rgw_nfs_namespace_expire_secs``, which defaults to 300 seconds (5 minutes).
-Override the default value for ``rgw_nfs_namespace_expire_secs`` in the Ceph configuration file to change the refresh rate.
+Override the default value for ``rgw_nfs_namespace_expire_secs`` in the Stone configuration file to change the refresh rate.

-If exporting Swift containers that do not conform to valid S3 bucket naming requirements, set ``rgw_relaxed_s3_bucket_names`` to true in the [client.radosgw] section of the Ceph configuration file.
+If exporting Swift containers that do not conform to valid S3 bucket naming requirements, set ``rgw_relaxed_s3_bucket_names`` to true in the [client.radosgw] section of the Stone configuration file.
 For example, if a Swift container name contains underscores, it is not a valid S3 bucket name and will be rejected unless ``rgw_relaxed_s3_bucket_names`` is set to true.